OnTopicCMS/OnTopic-Data-Transfer/README.md

 - `Topic.Export()`: Exports a topic, and all child topics, into a `TopicData` graph.
 - `Topic.Import()`: Imports a `TopicData` graph into an existing `Topic`, by default leaving preexisting attributes and relationships alone.

+### Export Options
+Optionally, the `Topic.Export()` extension method will accept an [`ExportOptions`](OnTopic.Data.Transfer/Interchange/ExportOptions.cs) object as argument in order to fine-tune the business logic for the export.
+This includes the following options:

+- `IncludeExternalReferences`: Enables relationships to be exported, even if the topics they point to fall outside the scope of the current export.
+- `IncludeNestedTopics`: Includes nested topic as part of the export.
+- `IncludeChildTopics`: Recursively includes _all_ child topics�including nested topics�as part of the export.
+Implies `IncludeNestedTopics`.

 ### Import Options
-Optionally, the `Topic.Import()` method will accept an [`ImportOptions`](OnTopic.Data.Transfer/Interchange/ImportOptions.cs) object as argument in order to fine-tune the business logic for the import.
+Optionally, the `Topic.Import()` extension method will accept an [`ImportOptions`](OnTopic.Data.Transfer/Interchange/ImportOptions.cs) object as argument in order to fine-tune the business logic for the import.
 Most notably, this includes a `Strategy` property for setting the [`ImportStrategy`](OnTopic.Data.Transfer/Interchange/ImportStrategy.cs) enum, which includes the following options:

 - `Add`: If a `Topic` exists, will only add new attributes to the object, while leaving existing attributes alone.
 This is the default.
 - `Merge`: If a `Topic` exists, will only add newer attributes to the object, while leaving other attributes alone.